Image 1

 Elevation Profile – 9,700 ft to 11,930 ft

-One of the most visually rewarding days.
-The trek takes you along the Singalila Ridge — the Indo-Nepal border — with wide views on either side.
+One of the most visually rewarding days and long.
+The trek takes you along the Singalila Ridge, the Indo-Nepal border — with wide views on either side.
 On a clear day, spot the mighty Everest, Lhotse, Makalu, and the majestic Kanchenjunga range in one sweep.
 Arrive at Sandakphu, the highest point in West Bengal.
-Check into a ridge-top guesthouse and watch sunset gild the peaks in pink and gold.
+Check into a ridge-top Sunrise Hotel and watch sunset gild the peaks in pink and gold.
 Over dinner, hear stories of porters who’ve walked this trail for generations.

 Fitness Requirement